 - Provide consumer-grade user experiences.
 A compelling user experience is critical to driving rapid user adoption which, in turn, accelerates time to value.
 We’ll deliver the same consumer-grade experiences in our modules and interfaces as users expect from their favorite personal apps.

 - Utilize content anywhere.
 We embrace the fact that not all content will live in Nuxeo and that not all content will be accessed from Nuxeo.
 We’ll enable users to easily find and employ content or assets from across the enterprise, regardless of where they are stored or how they are accessed.

 - Maintain the technical high ground.
 We believe that innovation is the hallmark of a modern content platform.
 We’ll continue to advance our content services architecture, incorporating the latest and most innovative technologies to ensure Nuxeo will scale and perform under even extreme loads.

 Roadmap Priorities for 2020

 When we look at our product investment, we also typically have some key priorities.
 These are sets of features and capabilities where we’ll make a larger investment and which we believe are critical to the future of our platform.
 For 2020, these priorities remain unchanged:

 - Low-Code.
 Nuxeo is already a very intuitive, powerful platform for building content apps.
-In 2020, we’ll continue to invest in our low-code capabilities, with a particular focus on how developers build user interfaces in Nuxeo Studio.
+In 2020, we’ll continue to invest in our low-code innovation, with a particular focus on how developers build user interfaces in Nuxeo Studio.

 Some Key Deliverables for 1H’20